← Back to Topics

 Section 351 Exchanges and Reorganizations

-Section 1202(h)(4) provides special rules for stock acquired in Section 351 exchanges and reorganizations.
+Special rules under Section 1202(h)(4) apply to stock acquired in Section 351 exchanges and reorganizations:

-If qualified small business stock is exchanged for other stock in a Section 351 transaction, the new stock is treated as qualified small business stock acquired on the date the exchanged stock was acquired, if:
+• Section 351 Exchanges: If QSBS is exchanged for other stock in a Section 351 transaction, the new stock is treated as QSBS acquired on the date the exchanged stock was first acquired, provided the issuing corporation post-transaction controls the corporation whose stock was exchanged.

 Transfers That Preserve QSBS Status

-In these cases, the transferee is treated as having acquired the stock in the same manner as the transferor and having held it during the continuous period it was held by the transferor.
-[IRC §1202(h)(1)]
+Section 1202(h) outlines that certain transfers such as gifts, death transfers, and certain partnership distributions preserve QSBS status.
+It treats the transferee as having acquired the stock in the same manner as the transferor and as having held it during the period it was held by the transferor.

 Key Takeaways

-1. Original issue is required: Stock must be acquired directly from the corporation or through an underwriter at original issuance
+1. Original issue is required: Direct acquisition from the corporation or through an underwriter at original issuance is necessary.

-3. Redemption restrictions are strict: Corporate redemptions can disqualify stock, subject to de minimis and other exceptions
+3. Redemption restrictions are strict: Redemptions can disqualify stock, with specific exceptions allowed.

-7. Section 351/reorganizations: Special rules apply to preserve QSBS status in certain corporate transactions
+7. Section 351/reorganizations: Special rules ensure continuity of QSBS status in corporate transactions.

 Sources and Citations